LayerXcom/confidential-computing-modules/README.md

 ###  Building in simulation mode

-Anonify assumes your hardware supports Intel SGX.
+CCMs assumes your hardware supports Intel SGX.
 Without such hardware, you can build it in simulation mode, which allows you to build on macOS.

 ```
 $ docker run -v `pwd`:/root/anonify --rm -it osuketh/anonify:20210310-1804-1.1.3